Human resources overview

 As you work with Human resources, you'll decide how to structure your organization, using elements, such as departments, jobs, and positions.
 These are among the foundational elements that you'll configure in Human resources.
 Individual employees are assigned to positions which are associated with jobs.

-- Set up company-specific HR parameters
+- Set up company-specific Human resources (HR) parameters

 Recruit, hire, and motivate employees